 Orthopaedic Research and Education Foundation (OREF) Resident Clinician Scientist Training Grant

-Hospital for Special Surgery - Foot & Ankle Surgery
+Fellowship: Hospital for Special Surgery, Foot and Ankle Surgery

 Henry JK, Demetracopoulos C. Degenerative Conditions and Osteonecrosis of the Foot and Ankle.
 In: OKU 14: Orthopaedic Knowledge Update.
 [In Press.]